jdupak/diploma-thesis/src/00_thesis.md

 ### BIR and BIR Builder {#sec:bir-and-bir-builder}

-- Currently, only nongeneric functions are supported (not closures or [associated functions and methods](https://doc.rust-lang.org/nightly/reference/items/associated-items.html#associated-functions-and-methods)).
+- Currently, only non-generic functions are supported (not closures or [associated functions and methods](https://doc.rust-lang.org/nightly/reference/items/associated-items.html#associated-functions-and-methods)).
 Other function-like items require special top-level handling, though their body handling is identical.
 Generic functions must be monomorphised before checking.
 - Method calls are not handled due to the required implicit coercion of the `self` argument.
 - The `?` operator and `while let` are not addressed.
 They will be removed at the `AST->HIR` boundary.
 - Handling for `if let` and `match` expressions is missing, particularly for pattern detection (variant selection).
 Pattern destructuring is mostly implemented for `let` expressions and function parameters.
 The [`or` pattern](https://doc.rust-lang.org/reference/patterns.html#or-patterns) is unsupported, as is pattern declaration without an initial value, except for [identifier patterns](https://doc.rust-lang.org/reference/patterns.html#identifier-patterns).